nesrobot/LOGI-BOT/README.md

    - In this manager bot you want the Telethon string session

-  - so you can generate Telethon session using this [bot](https://t.me/SessionStringGeneratorZBot)
+  - so you can generate pyrogram session using this [bot](https://t.me/lg_stringsessionbot)

   Step 4:
    Fill all required blanks